Derek Fisher: Dallas Mavericks (2012)

 On November 29, 2012, Fisher signed with the Dallas Mavericks.
 The team was in need of a point guard after a finger injury sidelined struggling starter Darren Collison.
 He wore No. 6, signifying his quest for a sixth championship, as his usual No. 2—last worn in Dallas by Jason Kidd—was unavailable.
 Fisher started in his first game with the Mavericks and Collison came off the bench in a 92–77 win over Detroit.

 On December 20, Fisher injured the patellar tendon of his right knee, requiring an estimated two-week recovery time.
 Two days later, the Mavericks granted his request to be released.
-He said the move was driven by the injury and a desire to be close to his family.
+Fisher said the move was driven by the injury and a desire to be close to his family.
 In nine games with Dallas, the team went 5–4, and he averaged 8.6 points and 3.6 assists in just over 25 minutes per game.

 Return to the Thunder (2013–2014)

 On February 25, 2013, Fisher re-signed with Oklahoma City for the remainder of the 2012–13 season.
 He filled the Thunder's opening for a third point guard after Eric Maynor had been traded.
 After being away from basketball, Fisher reflected on his career and decided to pursue the opportunity with the Thunder.
 He did not contact Dallas before signing with the championship contenders, which upset Mavericks officials.
 Fisher chose to wear No. 6 with Oklahoma City after wearing No. 37 the previous season.

 On July 24, 2013, Fisher re-signed with the Thunder for the 2013–14 season.
-He played in 81 regular-season games and all 19 playoff games, and was able to help the team reach the Western Conference Finals before falling to the eventual champion San Antonio Spurs in six games.
+He played in 81 regular-season games and all 19 playoff games, and was able to help the team reach the Western Conference finals before falling to the eventual champion San Antonio Spurs in six games.